 This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 (“the Act”).
-It sets out the steps that the West Bromwich Building Society and its subsidiary companies are undertaking to ensure there is no slavery or human trafficking in either its own business or the supply chains it uses.
+It sets out the steps that the West Bromwich Building Society is undertaking to ensure there is no slavery or human trafficking in either its own business or the supply chains it uses.

 This statement covers the activities of the West Bromwich Building Society and its subsidiary companies.
-It relates to actions and activities during the financial year 1st April 2017 to 31st March 2018.
+It relates to actions and activities during the financial year 1st April 2018 to 31st March 2019.

 It is the policy of the Society to adopt a zero tolerance approach to slavery and human trafficking in all its forms both in its supply chain and its business operations.
 The Society is committed to the continued enhancement of policies, procedures and business practices that extend its diligence in identifying issues related specifically to slavery and human trafficking and the associated fundamental human rights in general.

 The West Bromwich Building Society is a mutual financial services organisation offering retail saving and residential mortgage products.
 Other financial products are offered via third parties.
 Additionally, the Society operates closed books of commercial and other loans.